Laurab-io/Laurab-io/README.md

 -->

 - 💥 I’m currently a software engineer at hims & hers.
-- 🌱 I work in React, TypeScript, GraphQL, and Accessibility.
+- 🌱 I work in React, TypeScript, and Accessibility.
 - 🤩 Ask me about engineering
 - 🎼 Fun fact: I play the violin, cello, mandolin, fretless bass and guitar when bribed.